pumpkinhasapatch/dokodemo-psp-english/README.md

 #### You will need:
 - [Original game ISO](#dumping-the-original-game) of Doko Demo Issyo Portable matching the checksums above.
-- [xdelta UI](https://www.romhacking.net/utilities/598/) - A graphical patching tool that lets you apply .xdelta patch files to a game.
 - [Translation patch](https://github.com/pumpkinhasapatch/dokodemo-psp-patcher/releases) - Download the latest .xdelta patch file from our Releases page.
 This contains all the changes needed to convert an original Japanese copy of Doko Demo Issyo Portable into our fan translation.

-#### Instructions:
+- Either [xdelta UI](https://www.romhacking.net/utilities/598/) for Windows or the [online xdelta patcher](https://kotcrab.github.io/xdelta-wasm/) to apply .xdelta patch files to the game.

+### Online xdelta patcher
+Go to the [online xdelta patcher](https://kotcrab.github.io/xdelta-wasm/) website made by kotcrab.
+Select your game ISO as the Source File and the latest translation xdelta file as the Patch File.

+All the work is done inside your web browser, you do not have to download any extra software with this method, and your game ISO and patch files are not sent to any websites or servers.

+### Xdelta UI (Windows)
 1. Download [xdelta UI](https://www.romhacking.net/utilities/598/) and the latest .xdelta Patch File from the [Releases page](https://github.com/pumpkinhasapatch/dokodemo-psp-patcher/releases).
 The Patch File contains the minimum changes needed to convert an original Japanese copy of the game into our fan translation.
 <img src="https://www.romhacking.net/utilities/screenshots/598screenshot1.png" align=right>
 2. Start xdeltaUI.exe and make sure you are on the "Apply Patch" tab.
 Click the "Open" button next to Patch at the top-right, and select the .xdelta Patch File you downloaded in Step 1.
 Open your Doko Demo Issyo UMD .iso backup as the Source File.